McKeown Medical

 BroadBand Light (BBL) therapy is an advanced form of intense pulsed light (IPL) that targets pigmentation and redness.
 It’s especially effective for sun-induced age spots and can help with overall skin tone and texture.
 BBL usually makes the pigment darker for around one week before it gradually fades.
 The great thing about BBL is that there is usually no downtime, so you are free to get back to normal activities almost immediately.

 HALO is a hybrid fractional laser that combines ablative and non-ablative wavelengths to deeply rejuvenate the skin.
 It helps target pigmentation, sun damage, and fine lines, delivering comprehensive resurfacing.
 This is more invasive than BBL and typically has five days of redness and swelling afterwards.
-It’s better for patients who have larger individual patches of pigmentation, or patients who also want to improve the texture of their skin.
+It’s better for patients who have larger individual patches of pigmentation or those who also want to improve the texture of their skin.

 Both treatments are tailored to your skin type and goals and are performed by experienced medical professionals who specialise in cosmetic dermatology.